Ankit0315/EDUCASE-TASK/README.md

 ## Educase  Assignment
 This is a web application project created using the React framework, specifically utilizing React Router DOM for easy page navigation.
-The project includes four different components: Welcome Page, Signup Page, Login Page, and Dashboard.
+The project includes four different components:Landing Page, Login Page, SignupPage, and  Profile Page.
 Additionally, Toastify has been implemented to enhance the user experience with notification messages.

 ## Project Overview
 Framework: React